Skip to content

 By

-Cristina M. Balboa, Elisabeth Bloodgood, Dipendra KC, Anna Domaradzka, Emmanuel Kumi, Patricia Maria Emerenciano Mendonca and Christopher L. Pallas
+Cristina M. Balboa, Elizabeth Bloodgood, Dipendra KC, Anna Domaradzka, Emmanuel Kumi, Patricia Maria Emerenciano Mendonca and Christopher L. Pallas

 Cristina Balboa, Associate Professor at the Marxe School of Public and International Affairs, Baruch College, City University of New York.
 Her research examines the relationship between an organization’s internal characteristics (e.g. structure, diversity) and its external legitimacy and efficacy.